 Before your first appointment, it’s a good idea to make sure your technology is ready.
 All you really need is a reliable internet connection and a device with a camera and microphone, like a smartphone, tablet, or computer.
 If you prefer, you can also have your sessions over the phone.
 Our team at Blue Moon Senior Counseling can walk you through the simple steps to connect.
 We use easy-to-use, secure platforms to protect your privacy.
 Our goal is to make your telehealth experience feel as comfortable and stress-free as possible, so you can focus on your conversation, not the technology.

-Your First Conversation and Goal Setting
+Setting Goals in Your First Conversation

 Your first session is a chance for you and your therapist to get to know one another.
 You’ll talk about what brought you to therapy and what you hope to achieve.
 This is a collaborative conversation, not an interview.
 Your therapist will listen with compassion and work with you to identify some initial goals.
 It’s also an opportunity for you to see if you feel a good connection with them.
 Finding the right fit is key, and we want you to work with someone you trust.
 You can learn more about our therapists and their areas of expertise to see who might be a good match for you.